Project / Program Officer Bradley A. Moody Memorial Underpass

-Project / Program
+Project / Program Description

 The Officer Bradley A. Moody Memorial Underpass project entails the construction of a roadway undercrossing in place of the existing grade crossing on Marina Bay Parkway between Regatta Boulevard and Meeker Avenue.
 With increased rail activity in recent years and forecasts for growth in the future, long trains are morefrequently traversing Richmond grade crossings.
 In theSouth Richmond Shoreline area, low maximum train speeds result in traffic blockages for 20-30 minutes at a time with no alternateaccess, as all north-south ingress and egress to this areais impacted at closely-spaced grade crossings.